customerio/customerio-android/docs/dev-notes/DEVELOPMENT.md

 #### Deployment setup

 To setup the CI server to make the deployments, follow these steps:
-1. Create a GitHub token on your personal GitHub account.
-As long as your account has push access to the SDK source code repository on GitHub.
-The scopes need to (1) public repos to write to repos.

 Create GitHub Actions secrets:
-* `REPO_PUSH_TOKEN` - set the value to the GitHub token created in this step.
-This is used to push commits made on the CI server back to the source code repo after deployment.
 * `GRADLE_PUBLISH_USERNAME` - set the value to Sonatype Jira username to push to Sonatype repository.
 * `GRADLE_PUBLISH_PASSWORD` - set the value to Sonatype Jira password.
 * `GRADLE_SIGNING_KEYID` - The signing plugin says "The public key ID (The last 8 symbols of the keyId.
 You can use gpg -K to get it)."
 The important part there is the last 8 characters of the keyid.
 Use command `gpg --list-secret-keys --keyid-format long` and the last 8 characters of the `[S]` subkey's keyId is the value of this environment variable.
 So if the key is woijeyrinvnno22o2n, you will set nno22o2n as the value on your CI server.